NorbertoBurciaga/conscious-person/english/life-recommendations.md

 - Do not harm your world through development, greed, and/or overpopulation. [[GoT 4:224](./references.md/#GoT)]
 - Do not exceed the limits in your knowledge and remain with the truth so you don't confuse the conscience and the intellect and fall prey to megalomania that can drive humanity to ruin. [[GoT 4:225](./references.md/#GoT)]
 - Fulfill the contracts you make with each other, as well as the unwritten contracts that exist between you and [Creation](./definitions.md/#creation) so that it shall be well with you.
 [GoT 5:1](./references.md/#GoT)]
+- You may eat any animal and creature as long as it is not poisonous to you, may be bred and/or hunted if you are allowed to hunt it, but do not poach or hunt for the pure lust of killing. [[GoT 5:2](./references.md/#GoT)]

 ## Continue to